greenmug-md/hradobe/README.md

 I could convert existing PDFs to popular formats, such as Microsoft Word, Excel, and PowerPoint, as well as text and image Both these Api were useful for the Employer to create and amend a Contract.

-Second I explored the Apis which can help in Collaborating in the Contract between Employer and Candidate.
+Second I explored the Apis which helped in Collaborating in the Contract between Employer and Candidate.

 ### Annotation Api
 This Api could be used to Collaborate and Comment between Employee and Candidate